ZLoverty/bubble_bouncing/README.md

 2. Bubble deformation visualization method;
 3. Animation generator: all vis scripts should be able to generate preview (one image with selected frames drawn), video (480p .mp4, use flag -v as "video") and HD video (1080p .mp4, use flag -vh as "high quality video").

+### BCEP002: improve camera motion and playback speed

+1. Camera should follow the bubble at the point of bouncing;
+2. Playback can slow down to better visualize the bounce;
+3. Transparent surface can help.

+### BCEP003: Make visualize.py more modular

+The current form is difficult to maintain, due to the various mode options and the combined combined dynamic and static objects.
+Ideally, this class should be like the manim main class, where adding a reference box should just be a one-liner.
+THere should be methods such as `add_bubble`, `add_surface`, `camera_closeup(object)`.
+Then, the completed scene would control the export options, such as `w`, `s`, `v` and `vh`.